Larryzza/cTSLS/README.md

 cTSLS: Two-Stage IV Estimation for AFT with Right-Censored Data
 ================

-cTSLS: Two-Stage IV Estimation for AFT Models with Right-Censored Data

-ivAFT implements a censored two-stage least squares (cTSLS) estimator for semiparametric accelerated failure time (AFT) models with right-censored outcomes.
-It combines: • Leurgans’ synthetic outcome to handle censoring • Subject-specific weights for heteroskedastic Var(Y_i\*) • A sandwich variance estimator that adjusts for replacing G with G
+`cTSLS` package implements a censored two-stage least squares (cTSLS) estimator for semiparametric accelerated failure time (AFT) models with right-censored outcomes.
+It combines:

+- Leurgans’ synthetic outcome to handle censoring

+- Subject-specific weights for heteroskedastic Var($`Y_i^*`$)

+- A sandwich variance estimator that adjusts for replacing G with
+  $`\hat G`$

 A nonparametric bootstrap for SEs is also included.

-Installation
+# Installation

 ``` r
 # from source